 - academic issues, throughout the day.

 - Plans are modified and additional provision made in the light of pupil voice.

 - A variety of pupils will be included in all consultation groups.

 - Pupil voice is heard through:

 - ✓ APDR Assessment Plan Do Review/SEN Review

 - ✓ Annual Review

 - ✓ School council.

 - ✓ Subject ambassadors.

-- ✓ House captains

-- Prefects

-- ✓ Wellbeing champions
+- ✓ Tribal team leaders